-Light box product photography is a smart way for beginners to start taking photos of items to sell online.
+Light box product photography is an easy way for beginners to start taking photos of items to sell online.

-Why start with a light box and not some other setup?
+Why start with light box photography and not some other setup?

-If you'd like to use artificial light, and your products are small enough for tabletop photography, light box product photography is a quick and affordable way to get started.
+If you'd like to use artificial light, and your products are small items that work for tabletop photography, light box product photography is a quick and affordable way to get started.

-Light boxes are boxes with one open end and sides made of white translucent material that allow light to pass through.
+Light boxes are boxes with sides made of white translucent material that allow light to pass through.
 They are commonly used for tabletop product photography.

 You'll sometimes hear people refer to them as light tents or lightboxes.

-Items to be photographed are placed inside the light box, which creates a small, controlled environment for product photography.
+Items to be photographed are placed inside the light tent, which creates a small, controlled environment for product photography.

-If you're just learning about equipment used in product photography, you might hear the terms "softbox" and "light box" and assume they refer to the same thing.
+If you're just learning about all of the equipment needed for product photography, you might hear the terms "softbox" and "light box" and assume they refer to the same thing.
 Or you may get the two terms mixed up.

 Light boxes and softboxes are both tools that can diffuse and soften light, but they are not the same thing.

-You already know that light boxes are used to create a more controlled lighting environment when items to be photographed are placed inside.
+You already know that light boxes are used to create a more controlled lighting environment when items to be photographed are placed in the interior space.